-For a complete listing of clubs available, see the My JJC portal, Student Life and Office of Student Activities and click on club listing at my.jjc.edu/student-life/clubs/Pages/default.aspx.
+For a complete listing of clubs available, see the My JJC portal, Student Life and Office of Student Activities and click on club listing at Clubs (sharepoint.com).

 CAMPUS-WIDE GROUPS

 Serves as the coordinating body for all clubs on the JJC campus and meets monthly.
 The CCC is comprised of a representative from each recognized club on campus and determines the chartering of new clubs, sets club standards, monitors club status, and votes on club funding.